 Funded by the Copyright Agency and administered by NAVA, the Visual Arts Fellowship aims to assist exceptional mid-career Australian visual and media arts, craft and design practitioners to undertake a self-directed program of professional development.
 Two $20,000 fellowships are open to individual mid-career artists and groups.
 Funding can be used toward; research, travel, skills development, residencies, mentorships, professional development and training, creation of new work, exhibition and project costs.

-The Vita Brown Bequest Bursary Applications open 1 May to 30 June, 2017
+The Vita Brown Bequest Bursary Applications close 30 June, 2017

 Applications are open to actors, arts administrators, choreographers, composers, craftspeople, dancers, designers, editors, musicians, playwrights, poets, rock bands, visual artists and writers for The Vita Brown Bequest Bursary.
 Two $500 bursaries are offered each year to artists who have spent less than two years working in any artform, or have been absent from professional artistic practice for the last two consecutive years.
 Funds may be used towards the purchase of essential materials and equipment normally excluded from grant assistance.